mszyndel/bootstrap-ruby-on-your-mac/README.md

 Steps
 --------------------------
-Given you have just MacOS bundled Ruby do the following:
+Given you have just MacOS bundled Ruby do the following.
+If you have your favourite Ruby already installed, skip steps 1-3
-* Install homebrew
+1. Install homebrew
 ```
 ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"
 ```
-* Install Ruby of choice
+2. Install Ruby of choice
 ```
 brew install ruby
 ```